westelizabeth/conSequences/algorithm.md

 * Smith-Waterman instead of (or alongside of Levenshtein distance)
 * New language for defining weights for subsequences of subsequences
 * Something about gaps

+### Current Problems
+* There are now known cases when runParamSweep (which invokes test_script) has results with NO BLAST but when double checked on the BLAST website there are lots of results.
+WHY??
+* Possible answer: PDB hasn't been updated since downloading in a long time.